Krizsi96/bluetooth-suspend/README.md

 # bluetooth-suspend
-`systemd` service to toggle Bluetooth when PC goes to suspend.
+Script for `systemd` to toggle Bluetooth when PC goes to suspend.

 ## Installation